zeromancer/zlauncher/README.md

 ## Authors ##
- * David Siewert (siewert /dot msc /at gmail /dot com)
+ * David Siewert (david /zero siewert /at gmail /dot com)

 ## License ##

 Copyright © 2013 David Siewert

-FourTerm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ZLauncher is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.